turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 Supports efficient rendering of the same mesh multiple times (but as an approximation, such as a billboard cutout).
 A mesh can be rendered as impostors for example when it is not important, but has a large number of copies.
 #### ObjectComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 An ObjectComponent is an instance of a mesh that has physical location in a 3D world.
 Multiple ObjectComponents can have the same mesh, and in this case the mesh will be rendered multiple times efficiently.
+It is expected that an entity that has ObjectComponent, also has TransformComponent and [AABB](#aabb) (axis aligned bounding box) component.
 #### RigidBodyPhysicsComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
+Stores properties required for rigid body physics simulation and a handle that will be used by the physicsengine internally.
 #### SoftBodyPhysicsComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
+Stores properties required for soft body physics simulation and a handle that will be used by the physicsengine internally.
 #### ArmatureComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
+A skeleton used for skinning deformation of meshes.
 #### LightComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
+A light in the scene that can shine in the darkness.
+It is expected that an entity that has LightComponent, also has TransformComponent and [AABB](#aabb) (axis aligned bounding box) component.
 #### CameraComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
-#### EnvironemntProbeComponent
+#### EnvironmentProbeComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
+It is expected that an entity that has EnvironmentProbeComponent, also has TransformComponent and [AABB](#aabb) (axis aligned bounding box) component.
 #### ForceFieldComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 #### DecalComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
+It is expected that an entity that has DecalComponent, also has TransformComponent and [AABB](#aabb) (axis aligned bounding box) component.
 #### AnimationComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 #### WeatherComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 #### SoundComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
+Holds a Sound and a SoundInstance, and it can be placed into the scene via a TransformComponent.
+It can have a 3D audio effect it has a TransformComponent.
 #### Scene
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 A scene is a collection of component arrays.
-The scene is updating all the components in an efficient manner using the job system.
+The scene is updating all the components in an efficient manner using the [job system](#wijobsystem).
 It can be serialized and saved/loaded from disk efficiently.
+- Update(float deltatime) <br/>
+This function runs all the requied systems to update all components contained within the Scene.
 ### wiJobSystem
 [[Header]](../WickedEngine/wiJobSystem.h) [[Cpp]](../WickedEngine/wiJobSystem.cpp)
 Manages the execution of concurrent tasks